redhat-developer/yaml-language-server/README.md

 ## Language Server Settings

 The following settings are supported:
-* `yaml.format.enable`: Enable/disable default YAML formatter
+* `yaml.format.enable`: Enable/disable default YAML formatter (requires restart)
+* `yaml.format.singleQuote`: Use single quotes instead of double quotes
+* `yaml.format.bracketSpacing`: Print spaces between brackets in objects
+* `yaml.format.proseWrap`: Always: wrap prose if it exeeds the print width, Never: never wrap the prose, Preserve: wrap prose as-is
 * `yaml.validate`: Enable/disable validation feature
+* `yaml.hover`: Enable/disable hover
+* `yaml.completion`: Enable/disable autocompletion
 * `yaml.schemas`: Helps you associate schemas with files in a glob pattern
 * `yaml.customTags`: Array of custom tags that the parser will validate against.
 It has two ways to be used.
-Either an item in the array is a custom tag such as "!Ref" or you can specify the type of the object !Ref should be by doing "!Ref scalar".
-For example: ["!Ref", "!Some-Tag scalar"].
-The type of object can be one of scalar, sequence, mapping, map.
+Either an item in the array is a custom tag such as "!Ref" or you can specify the type of the object !Ref should be by doing "!Ref Scalar".
+For example: ["!Ref", "!Some-Tag Scalar"].
+The type of object can be one of Scalar, Sequence, Mapping, Map.
 ##### Associating a schema to a glob pattern via yaml.schemas:
+yaml.schemas applies a schema to a file.
+In other words, the schema (placed on the left) is applied to the glob pattern on the right.
+Your schema can be local or online.
+Your schema must be a relative path and not an absolute path.

 When associating a schema it should follow the format below
 ```
 yaml.schemas: {